marshall7m/terraform-aws-infrastructure-live-ci/README.md

 5. The ECS task will run a plan on the Terragrunt directory.
 The task will upload a commit status displaying if the plan command was successfully executed or not.
 (See section ##Commit Statuses for more info on commit statuses created in this module).

 6. The task will overwrite the current merge lock value with the associated PR ID.
-Next the task will scan the trunk branch for changes made from the PR.
+Next, the task will scan the trunk branch for changes made from the PR.
 The task will insert records into the metadb for each directory that contains differences in its respective Terraform plan.
-After the records are inserted, the task will invoke #7 Lambda Function.
+After the records are inserted, the task will invoke the #7 Lambda Function.

 7. A Lambda Function referenced within the module as `trigger_sf` will select metadb records for Terragrunt directories with account and directory level dependencies met.
-The Lambda will convert the records into json objects and pass each json as input into separate Step Function executions.
+The Lambda will convert the records into JSON objects and pass each JSON as input into separate Step Function executions.

 8. An ECS task referenced as `terra_run` within the module will run the record's associated `plan_command`.
-This will output the Terraform plan to the CloudWatch logs for users to see what resources will be created, modified and/or deleted.
+This will output the Terraform plan to the CloudWatch logs for users to see what resources will be created, modified, and/or deleted.

 9. A Lambda Function referenced as `approval_request` within the module will send an approval request via AWS SES to every email address defined under the record's `voters` attribute.

 10. When a voter approves/rejects a deployment, the Lambda Function referenced as `approval_response` will update the records approval or rejection count.
 Once the minimum approval count is met, the Lambda Function will send a task success token back to the associated Step Function execution.

 11. Based on which minimum approval count is met, the `Approval Results` Step Function task will conditionally choose which downstream task to run next.
-If the rejection count is met, the `Reject` task will be runned and the Step Function execution will be finished.
-If the approval count is met, the `terra_run` ECS task task will run the record's associated `deploy_command`.
-This Terraform apply output will be displayed within the CloudWatch logs for users to see what resources were created, modified and/or deleted.
+If the rejection count is met, the `Reject` task will be run and the Step Function execution will be finished.
+If the approval count is met, the `terra_run` ECS task will run the record's associated `deploy_command`.
+This Terraform apply output will be displayed within the CloudWatch logs for users to see what resources were created, modified, and/or deleted.
 If the deployment created new provider resources, the task will update the record's associated `new_resources` attribute with the new provider resource addresses that were created.
 The "Rollback New Provider Resources" section below will explain how the `new_resources` attribute will be used.

 11. After every Step Function execution, a Cloudwatch event rule will invoke the `trigger_sf` Lambda Function mentioned in step #7.
 The Lambda Function will update the Step Function execution's associated metadb record status with the Step Function execution status.
 If the `Success` task of the Step Function was successful, the updated status will be `succeeded` and if the `Reject` task was successful, the updated status will be `failed`.

-    The Lambda Function will then repeat the same process as mentioned in step #7 until there are no records that are waiting to be runned with a Step Function execution.
-As stated above, the Lambda Function will update the merge lock status value to allow other Terraform related PRs to be merged.
+    The Lambda Function will then repeat the same process as mentioned in step #7 until there are no records that are waiting to be run with a Step Function execution.
+As stated above, the Lambda Function will update the merge lock status value to allow other Terraform-related PRs to be merged.

 ### Input

-Each execution is passed a json input that contains record attributes that will help configure the tasks within the Step Function.
-A sample json input will look like the following:
+Each execution is passed a JSON input that contains record attributes that will help configure the tasks within the Step Function.
+A sample JSON input will look like the following:

 ```
 {